01 of 03

-- Every state had laws about children and car seats and booster seats.
-Arizona’s is not based on weight, but rather age and height.
-Arizona’s child restraint system laws can be confusing, but I break it down for you here.
+- Every state has laws about car seats and booster seats for children.
+Arizona’s are based not on weight but rather on age and height.
+Arizona’s child restraint system laws can be confusing, so read up on them beforehand.

-- In Arizona, there is no acceptable amount of alcohol that is exempt from DUI, or driving under the influence.
-While you are certain to be fined or incarcerated for blood-alcohol readings of .08% or higher, you can be... cited for any level, even lower than that, if the officer believes you are impaired.
-More about Arizona’s DUI laws here.
+- In Arizona, there is no amount of alcohol that is exempt from driving under the influence (DUI).
+While you are certain to be fined or incarcerated for blood-alcohol readings of .08% or higher, you can be cited at any level if the officer believes you are impaired.

-- Rental car companies know this, but if you are moving here or visiting with your own vehicle, you might not know that if you have a license plate holder that covers up the name of the state on the plate, you could be cited.
-I doubt a police officer will stop you for that, but if you are stopped for any other reason that might be added as an additional offense.
-More about Arizona’s license plate law here.
+- Rental car companies know this, but, if you are moving here or visiting with your own vehicle, you might not know that you can be cited if you have a license plate holder that covers up the... name of the state on the plate.
+A police officer may not stop you for that, but it might be added as an additional offense if you are stopped for any other reason.

-- Roundabouts are becoming popular here, especially on less traveled streets and in smaller cities and towns.
-Cities are finding that they are cheaper than traffic lights, keep traffic moving, and, if there are fender benders, they tend to be much less serious than if someone runs a stop sign since people are driving slower anyway.
-Last time I was in Sedona, I counted eleven roundabouts on the way into town!
-It was fun at first but got pretty tiresome after a while.
-Oh, well.
-Sedona is worth it!
+- Roundabouts are becoming popular in Arizona, especially on less traveled streets and in smaller cities and towns.
+Cities are finding they are cheaper than traffic lights, keep traffic moving, and, if there are fender benders, they tend to be much less serious with drivers traveling at a slower pace.
+In Sedona alone, we counted eleven roundabouts.

 - Weather plays a role in safe driving no matter where you come from.
 While we rarely have natural disasters like hurricanes or tornadoes, we do have a weather phenomenon called monsoon.
-During this season, typically in the summer, we occasionally get heavy rain, heavy winds, and dust storms that make visibility impossible.
-When the rains come, please do not drive into those areas that are designated by signage as being dangerous when flooded.
+This season, typically in the summer, occasionally brings heavy rain, heavy winds, and dust storms that make visibility impossible.
+When the rains come, don't drive into those areas that are designated by signage as being dangerous when flooded.
 It’s for real.
 Heavy and fast water comes rushing down normally dry washes.
-Every year some people have to be rescued because they thought they could drive through standing water only to have to be airlifted from the roof of the vehicle.
-Arizona’s Stupid Motorist Law says that you could be responsible for the cost of your rescue if you ignore signs and posted warnings about driving through standing water.
+Every year some people have to be rescued because they thought they could drive through standing water only to have to be airlifted from the roofs of their vehicles.
+Plus, Arizona’s Stupid Motorist Law means you could be responsible for the cost of your rescue if you've ignored signs and posted warnings.

 - At this time, Arizona does not have a state-wide law that prohibits drivers from using a phone while driving.
-Pima County, where Tucson is located, does have a no texting while driving law that became effective on June 15, 2106.
-Not sure where Pima County starts and where it ends?
-Why not just stop texting while driving everywhere?
-Arizona does have a distracted driving law relating to speeding, though, so anything you do – eating, shaving, make-up, putting ketchup on a burger, and yes, texting – can lead to a citation if you are driving over the speed limit.
-It comes up as an agenda item just about every year, though, so I expect that there will be some sort of no-texting or hands-free-phone-only state-wide laws here in the future.
-There just aren’t any right now.
+It does have a distracted-driving law related to speeding, though, so anything you do – eating, shaving, applying make-up, putting ketchup on a burger, and, yes, texting – can lead to a citation if driving over the speed limit, and Pima County, where Tucson is located, does have a no-texting-while-driving law.
+Not sure where Pima County starts and ends?
+An easy fix is to stop texting while driving everywhere.
+Just about every year in Arizona, a state-wide no-texting-while-driving law comes up as an agenda item, so expect there will be some sort of no-texting or hands-free-phone-only state-wide laws in the future.

-- In the City of Phoenix, it is illegal to send or receive a message using a wireless device.
-That means that (with certain emergency exceptions) no texting is permitted (City Code 36-76.01).
-This texting ban does not extend to taking on the phone, just texting.
-In Tucson, all non-voice communication (email, texting, IM) is prohibited while driving (City Code Sec.
-20-160).
-In Flagstaff, City Code 9-01-001-0013 specifies that you can't use a wireless device to send or receive a non-voice message while driving, but also while riding a bicycle!
-Effective October 24, 2015 drivers in Tempe who are displaying erratic driving behavior of any kind because they are using a mobile device that is not hands-free (talking or texting or reading or photographing or ...) will be cited.
+- In the City of Phoenix, it is illegal to send or receive messages using a wireless device while driving.
+That means that (with certain emergency exceptions) no texting is permitted.
+This texting ban does not extend to talking on the phone.
+In Tucson, all non-voice communication (email, texting, IM) is prohibited while driving.
+In Flagstaff, you can't use a wireless device to send or receive a non-voice message while driving or while riding a bicycle.
+Drivers in Tempe who are displaying erratic driving behavior of any kind because they are using a mobile device that is not hands-free (talking, texting, emailing, photographing, etc.) will be cited.

-Clearly, since there is no state-wide ban on driving while texting or using the phone, the cities that have decided to take matters into their own hands are the ones with larger universities, and, therefore, a larger percentage of their populations that use the devices.
-Because it is tough to tell sometimes when you have crossed over city limits when driving around the Valley of the Sun, you might want to adhere to the no-texting, no using the phone or tablet rule everywhere!
-I expect more cities or even the State of Arizona to adopt such a law.
+Since there is no state-wide ban on driving-while-texting or on using the phone, the cities that have decided to take matters into their own hands are those with larger universities, and, therefore, a larger percentage of their populations using wireless devices.
+Because it is sometimes tough to tell when you have crossed over city limits in the Valley of the Sun, we recommend adhering to the no-texting / no-using-the-phone-or-tablet rule everywhere.
+Soon more cities or even the State of Arizona in its entirety is likely adopt such laws.

-- If you are moving to Arizona, you should know that there is actually no "grace period" for obtaining an Arizona driver license and registering your vehicle(s) in the state.
-If you pay tuition, have a job, have kids in an Arizona school, have a business here, or spend seven months or more in the state, you are considered a resident and you are expected to get register your car and obtain an Arizona driver license.
-(Note: The definition of "resident" may vary from this depending on what you trying to do.
-This definition applies only to motor vehicle services.)
+- If you are moving to Arizona, you should know there is no "grace period" for obtaining an Arizona driver's license and registering your vehicle(s) in the state.
+If you pay tuition, have a job, have kids in school, have a business, or spend seven months or more in the state, you are considered a resident and expected to register your car and obtain an Arizona driver's license.
+(Note the definition of "resident" applies only to motor vehicle services.)

-- Arizona does not have a law requiring motorcycle riders to wear helmets (2017).
+- Arizona does not have a law requiring motorcyclists to wear helmets.

 02 of 03